+- Service consumer obtaining UE Identifier Information using the "Get" custom operation.

-5.4.2.2.1A EAS obtaining UE Identifier Information using "Get" custom operation
+5.4.2.2.1A Service consumer obtaining UE Identifier Information using the "Get" custom operation

-In order to obtain an UE Identifier from the EES, the EAS shall send a HTTP POST request message to the EES with the request custom operation URI set to "{apiRoot}/eees-ueidentifier/<apiVersion>/get" and the request body including the UserInfo data structure as defined in clause 8.3.5.2.3.
+In order to obtain a UE's Identifier from the EES, the service consumer shall send an HTTP POST request message to the EES targeting the "Get" custom operation URI (i.e., "{apiRoot}/eees-ueidentifier/<apiVersion>/get") and the request body including the UserInfo data structure as defined in clause 8.3.3.3.

-Upon receiving the HTTP POST message from the EAS, the EES shall:
+Upon reception of the HTTP POST request message from the service consumer, the EES shall:

-1. verify the identity of the EAS and check if the EAS is authorized to obtain the UE Identifier; and
+1. verify the identity of the service consumer and check if the service consumer is authorized to obtain the UE's Identifier; and

-2. if the EAS is authorized to obtain the UE's Identifier information, the EES shall:
+2. if the service consumer is authorized, the EES shall: